ppaez/pyramid_tutorial_maintain/README.rst

 The subfolders under `src/` contain the source code files that make up the tutorial application.
-These subfolders represent the state of the source code files at the end of a given stage of the tutorial.
+These subfolders represent the state of the source code files at the end of a given chapter of the tutorial.
+Some source files are modified in a given chapter.

-Each source code file may or may not change from one stage to the other.

 A \*.rst documentation file may list the content of one or more source files, by using a `literalinclude` Sphinx directive.
-That directive may include `lines` and/or `emphasize-lines` options.
+That directive may include a `lines` option to select specific lines to display.
+It may also include a  `emphasize-lines` option to highlight some of the displayed lines.
 The text after a source listing may contain references to specific lines in that listing.
 For example: "line 2 imports the docutils module" or "lines 13-15 define a function".

 Thus, the tutorial narrative documentation might need to be updated when a tutorial source code file is modified.
 If one or